|Correlation of Women?s Marital and Sexual Satisfaction in Different Family Life Cycle Stages in Khorram Abad, Iran|

 3Department of Epidemiology, School of Health & Safety University of Medical Sciences, Tehran, Iran

-3Department of Midwifery and Reproductive Health, School of Nursing and Midwifery, Shahid Beheshti University of Medical Sciences, Tehran, Iran
+4Department of Reproductive Health, School of Nursing and Midwifery, Tehran University of Medical Sciences, Tehran, Iran

-4Department of Epidemiology, School of Public Health, Shahid Beheshti University of Medical Sciences, Tehran, Iran
+5Department of Clinical Psychology, Faculty of Medicine, Shahid Beheshti University of Medical Sciences, Tehran, Iran

 Keywords : Women, Sexual satisfaction, Marital relationship

-Materials and Methods: In this cross-sectional study, 266 married women in different stages of life family cycle recruited to study by cluster random sampling.
-Outcomes measurement has been done with three questionnaires: demographic, ENRICH marital satisfaction and Larson sexual satisfaction.
+Materials and Methods: In this cross-sectional study, 266 married women in different stages of their life family cycle recruited in the study through cluster random sampling technique.
+Outcomes measurement was carried out using three questionnaires: demographic, ENRICH marital satisfaction, and Larson sexual satisfaction.

-Conclusion: In conclusion, across the stages of the life cycle, the correlation between sexual satisfaction and marital satisfaction reduced.
-It seems that with the deepening of the relationship between couples, factors that are more important than sexual satisfaction play role in marital satisfaction.
+Conclusions: In general, the findings revealed that the correlation between sexual satisfaction and marital satisfaction reduced across the stages of life cycle.
+It seems that through deepening the relationship between the couples, other factors that are more important than sexual satisfaction would contribute to marital satisfaction as well.